robeespi/Deploying-on-AWS-a-dockerized-API-to-predict-the-daily-average-sentiment-of-financial-news-articles/README.md

 # 4. Future Work

-<p align=justify> LSTM univariate approach shows overfitting, but multivariate approach by ussing attention mechanism will be explored
+<p align=justify> LSTM univariate approach shows good performance, but overfitting as well.
+Multivariate approach by ussing attention mechanism will be explored